nikclayton/powercoders.org/site/content/_index.md

 image: /img/start.jpg
 intro:
   heading: >-
     Over 65.3 million refugees in the world.
 Millions of vacant IT jobs due to digitalization.
 Two problems, one solution:
-  text: >-
-    A coding academy for refugees.
+  text: A coding academy for refugees.
 parallax:
   image: /img/IMG_2230-1.jpg
 paragraph:
   content: >-
-    ##Get Involved
-    Powercoders is a coding academy for refugees.
+    ## Get Involved Powercoders is a coding academy for refugees.

     We believe that, in the 21st century, coding skills will help you to start a new life wherever you are forced to go.

     We offer a 3-month coding boot camp, followed by an internship.
 The ultimate goal of Powercoders is the permanent placement of trained refugees in IT companies and IT departments.
 products:
   - image: img/illustrations-coffee.svg
     text: >-